‘Insufficient evidence’ to prosecute people suspected of leaking CCTV of Hancock kiss

 The 43-year-old aide walks towards Mr Hancock before they become entwined together in a passionate embrace in the corridors of power at Whitehall.

-Given the seriousness of the report and the wider implications it potentially had for the security of information across government, the ICO had a legal duty to carry out an impartial assessment of the evidence available to determine if there had been a breach of the law.
+Given the seriousness of the report and the wider implications it potentially had for the security of information across government, the ICO said it had a legal duty to carry out an impartial assessment of the evidence available to determine if there had been a breach of the law.

 Forensic analysis revealed that the leaked images were most likely obtained by someone recording the CCTV footage screens with a mobile phone.